College of Law > Academics > JD Programs > Certificates > Intellectual Property

 If a student takes more than 15 hours of courses from the approved list, all grades earned in those courses will be factored into the minimum 3.20 GPA requirement for the Certificate.
 Students may apply for only one Certificate.

 Previously taught courses, courses offered in other DePaul Colleges, and new courses and seminars that may be added to the curriculum may qualify for the Certificate with approval.
-In addition, with approval, students may substitute a different writing seminar or a three-credit independent study for the required writing assignment.

 Academic credits received from law school journals, including the Journal of Art, Technology and Intellectual Property Law, do not count toward the credits required for the Certificate.

 For more information, contact Faculty Certificate Director for Intellectual Property, Joshua Sarnoff.